IslamKairgazin/Solution-Homework-3/README.md

-  Minecraft Builder & Prototype

-Project Description
+Assignment 2: Prototype Pattern
-This project demonstrates the Builder and Prototype design patterns using a Minecraft-like world.
+This project demonstrates the Prototype design pattern.
+It is used for cloning game objects, such as blocks and mobs, without full recreation.

-Builder creates a world with biomes and structures.
-Prototype clones objects (blocks, mobs).
+The code creates original objects, clones them, and displays the result in the console.

-  Project Files
+Project Files:
-IWorldBuilder.java – Interface for the world builder SimpleWorldBuilder.java – Implementation of the builder
-World.java – World class
-MUDBuilderDemo.java – Demonstration of the Builder pattern CloneableGameEntity.java – Interface for cloning entities
+CloneableGameEntity.java – Interface for cloning
-Block.java – Class representing blocks
+Block.java – Class for blocks (e.g., "Stone"), supports cloning
-Entity.java – Class representing mobs
+Entity.java – Class for mobs (e.g., "Cow"), supports cloning
-MUDPrototypeDemo.java – Demonstration of the Prototype pattern MUDCombinedDemo.java – Combination of Builder and Prototype patterns
+MUDPrototypeDemo.java – Demonstration of the Prototype pattern Console Output Example:

-  Program Execution
-Creates a world using the Builder pattern.
-Displays world information (biomes, structures).
-Clones objects (blocks and mobs) using the Prototype pattern.
-Outputs cloned objects to the console.

-  Expected Console Output
-The program creates a world named "Cubic World" with biomes Forest and Desert, as well as structures Village and Castle.
-The Prototype pattern clones the object "Stone", resulting in a cloned Stone block.
-The Prototype pattern clones a mob "Cow" (HP: 10), and a cloned cow with the same attributes appears.
+Originals:
+Block: Stone
+Entity: Cow (HP: 10)

+Clones:
+Block: Stone
+Entity: Cow (HP: 10)

+The program creates objects, calls .cloneEntity(), and generates independent copies.
+This speeds up object creation and optimizes resource usage.